MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 ## DFN file overview

 A DFN file is a text file enumerating **input variables** for a MODFLOW 6 component.
 An input variable is any value provided by the user to configure a MODFLOW 6 simulation.
-Each DFN file describes a single MODFLOW 6 input file and specifies zero or more variables.
+Each definition file specifies the input file expected for some MODFLOW 6 component (e.g. a simulation, model, or package) and specifies zero or more variables.

 Each variable is described by a set of attributes, some of which are required, some optional.